50M3-N1CKN4M3/UCODE-Marathon-C/README.md

     <a href="https://ucode.world/en/" target="_blank">
         <img src="https://github.com/slava-pleshkov/unit-factory-ucode/blob/master/.git_images/ucode_logo.png?raw=true" height="100px">
     </a>
-    <h1 align="center">This is my repository for UCODE marathon works, such as Sprints, Races, Checkpoints and Endgame.
-Feel free to check it out.
+    <h1 align="center">This is my repository for UCODE marathon works, such as Sprints, Races, Checkpoints and Endgame..</h1>
+    <h2 align="center">Feel free to check it out.
 You can also use it for your own UCODE works (if you are a UCODE student too).
-I'm studying in September-October 2020.</h1>
+I'm studying in September-October 2020</h2>
     <br>
 </p>